MicrosoftDocs/appcenter-docs/docs/distribution/inappupdates.md

 ## Public In-App Updates

 To enable public in-app updates, create a [public distribution group][public-dg] and distribute a release with the App Center SDK.
 Once your testers install the app, they will be alerted when new releases are publicly available.
-Because publicly available releases are available to anyone with the app, testers that downloaded the app through a private distribution group will be alerted for publicly available releases.

 ## FAQ